pykale/pykale/examples/multiomics_mogonet/README.md

 ## 1. Description

 Multimodal learning for multiomics data analysis is a promising research area in biomedical studies.
 The integration of multiple modalities (e.g., genomics, epigenomics, transcriptomics, proteomics, metabolomics , etc.) by capturing their complementary information provides a deeper understanding of most complex human diseases.
-This example is constructed by refactoring the code of [MOGONET](https://doi.org/10.1038/s41467-021-23774-w) [1], a multiomics integrative method for classification tasks in biomedical applications, using the PyTorch Geometric and PyTorch Lightning frameworks.
+This example is constructed by refactoring the code of [MOGONET](https://doi.org/10.1038/s41467-021-23774-w) [1], a multiomics integrative method for cancer classification tasks, using the PyTorch Geometric and PyTorch Lightning frameworks.

 ## 2. MOGONET